sagemath/sagewiki_to_gh-2022-10-10/days48.md

 == Lodging ==

-2013/04/21: We had hoped to provide lodging at the Collegiana (more info on this place  on the [[uw-local-info|local information]] page).
-However, they are not currently able to provide us with a block of rooms, so you should make a reservation at an area hotel.
+2013/05/29: We had hoped to provide lodging at the Collegiana (more info on this place  on the [[uw-local-info|local information]] page).
+However, they are unable to provide us with a block of rooms, so you should make a reservation at an area hotel.
 Federal grant money limits reimbursement to 137 dollars a night.
 More hotel suggestions are at the [[days48/travel|travel ]] page.

 == Pictures ==